 By producing blog posts, it provides an opportunity for other websites to link to informative information produced on your website.
 Whilst it’s not impossible to gain external links without a blog, it can make it far harder.

 By producing quality content that is likely to be useful to several readers, other websites will link to this on their content/website.
+Here, it will be important to know how to build links for better results.
+Good reputation of the other websites is important as Google doesn't promote bad links.
 This indicates to Google that your website is one that others trust, and therefore rank you higher in search engines.
 It also means your website is likely to gain more exposure and increase traffic levels in the long run.

 Optimise your blog where you can